 THINGS TO DO #1

-The area surrounding Princeton is blessed by its wealth of habitats for birds and wildlife, and many good locations have trails and are open to public access.
+The area surrounding Princeton is blessed by its wealth of habitats for birds and wildlife.
+Many locations for bird watching in Princeton have trails and are open to public access.

-Two very large state-owned properties that can provide wonderful birding opportunities are the White River Wildlife Area (located just north of Princeton)featuring the summer home and migrating training grounds for the endangered Whooping crane, and the other is Grand River Wildlife Area (just west of Kingston).
+Two very large state-owned properties that can provide wonderful birding opportunities are the White River Wildlife Area (located just north of Princeton) and the Grand River Wildlife Area (just west of Kingston).
+The White River Wildlife Area is the summer home and migrating training grounds for the endangered Whooping crane.

-There are a number of Green Lake Conservancy sites that can provide a good bird watching experience.
-One of the best is Sunnyside Conservancy, which is located along Silver Creek Inlet, and contains several lagoons and about two miles of trails.
+There are a number of Green Lake Conservancy sites that can provide a good bird watching experience as well.
+One of the best is Sunnyside Conservancy.
+It is located along Silver Creek Inlet, and contains several lagoons and about two miles of trails.
 Other conservancy hiking areas include Hammer’s Trail and Winnebago Trail, both of which are located within the Green Lake Conference Center and overlook the lake.
-Norwegian Bay Conservancy is another excellent place to go, and has a long boardwalk that extends through a marsh to the shore of Norwegian Bay.
+Norwegian Bay Conservancy is another excellent place to go.
+It has a long boardwalk that extends through a marsh to the shore of Norwegian Bay.
 More information about these and other conservancy sites can be found at the website: greenlakeconservancy.org

 Another option is the Snake Creek Wetlands Trail, which follows an abandoned railroad right-of-way between Swamp Road and St. Marie Road.
-All of these sites are marked on the maps.
+All of these sites are marked on the map link below.

 • Black Bridge Nature Trail